Jump to accessibility statement Skip to content

 Some of our doctors work in other community settings like nursing homes and do extended access sessions, can this form one of the student sessions?

-Absolutely!
-Students can spend up to one session a week experiencing primary care given in a non-traditional setting like a nursing home or an urgent care centre, it can be eye-opener for students and can show them the true breadth of primary care.
+Absolutely.
+Students can spend up to one session a week experiencing primary care in a non-traditional setting like a nursing home or urgent care centre.
+This can be an eye-opener for students and can show them the true breadth of primary care.
+Students in Years 3–5 can also participate in MDT meetings, specialist clinics such as contraception or minor surgery, and get involved in all elements of the life of the practice.

 Benefits